 Fact: An appraisal and a home inspection aren’t the same thing, nor do they set out to determine the same results.
 There’s a reason both an appraisal and a home inspection report are required by most lenders on real estate transactions – and the reason is they are two entirely different processes.
 An appraisal is a determination of the fair market value of a home or other piece of real estate.
 Utilizing Boston North Shore home inspection facts can determine the condition of a home and its component parts – plumbing systems, electrical systems, roofs and floors, etc. – which, of course, may affect the home’s value, but the inspection report is more concerned with the home’s actual condition.

-Also of Interest - The Importance of a Boston North Shore Home Inspection
+Also of Interest - Boston North Shore Home Inspections: Four Areas of Concern

 Myth: A home inspector can let me know everything that can maybe go wrong with the house I’m thinking about buying.